-Apache Spark is a powerful successor to Hadoop.
-It’s more accessible, powerful, and capable of tackling various big data problems.
-Its architecture is based on two kinds of abstractions: Resilient Distributed Datasets (RDD) and Directed Acyclic Graphs (DAG).
-RDDs are a collection of data items that can be split and stored in memory on worker nodes of a spark cluster.
+Apache Spark is considered as a powerful complement to Hadoop; it is more accessible, powerful and capable big data tool for tackling various big data problems.
+Its architecture is based on basically two kind of abstractions: Resilient Distributed Datasets (RDD) and Directed Acyclic Graphs (DAG).
+RDDs are a collection of data items that can be split and can be stored in-memory on worker nodes of a spark cluster.
 The DAG abstraction of Spark helps eliminate the Hadoop MapReduce multistage execution model.

-One of the major differences between Apache Spark and Hadoop MapReduce is that Spark stores data in memory, whereas MapReduce stores data on the hard disk.
-As a result, Spark is more efficient when it comes to speed and performance, but it requires machines with a lot of RAM.
+The major differences between Apache Spark and Hadoop MapReduce include Spark stores data in memory whereas MapReduce stores the data on the disk.
+As a result, Spark is more efficient when it comes to speed and performance, but it requires machines with huge RAM.
 MapReduce uses replication to achieve fault-tolerance, whereas Spark uses RDDs to achieve this.
-Finally, it’s easier to program without abstractions in Spark than it is in Hadoop.
-Programmers have the liberty of performing streaming, batch processing, and machine learning, all in the same cluster.
+Besides these, it is easier to program without any abstractions in Spark than in Hadoop.
+Programmers have the liberty to perform streaming, batch processing, and machine learning, all in the same cluster.
 Spark processes jobs 1000 times faster than MapReduce as the network and disk access overhead is eliminated.

 Learn more about the live chat sales solutions from the awesome team at RapportBoost.